ankur512512/devops-springboot/README.md

 - We have kept the image size minimal by using alpine images and using different build and deploy stages.
 - We have used Aqua Trivy to scan our image before pushing it to make sure we keep our application from any vulnerabilities.
 - Used least access privilege model to limit the access of the user inside pod and container.
-- Also updated the [pom.xml](app/pom.xml#L35-39) file to update tomcat version to fix the vulnerability found by the Trivy Scan.
+- Also updated the [pom.xml](app/pom.xml#L35-39) file to update tomcat version to fix an existing vulnerability in the application code, found by Trivy Scan.
+- Have used [SPOT VMs](https://cloud.google.com/kubernetes-engine/docs/concepts/spot-vms), to keep the cost in check for our Kubernetes cluster.

+## Future improvements

+- Our application can be configured to scap and expose metrics on `/actuator/prometheus` endpoint for further monitoring.
+- Ingress can be enabled for the required services.
+- Ideally Terraform code should be kept in a different repo.
+As it's best practice to keep Infra & Application code in separate repos.
+- Terraform code can be further modified to use modules for VPC and GKE.